X01XX/forth-memory-management/README.md

   gforth example7.fs  \ Shows a link, list and region, being dropped, and detected later.

   gforth example10.fs \ Shows a list of floating point numbers, and an operation on the list, producing a second list.

+  gforth example11.fs \ Shows string parsing into an integer list-of-lists, and error conditions.
 </pre>

 Memory use before, and after, deallocating is shown.
 The Min Free column shows the lowest level of struct instances available during the program run,